ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

        :alt: get detailed info
        :width: 1000px

-Interactive Sessions
+Interactive Jobs
 -------------------------

-Interactive sessions can be implemented in several ways, depending on what is needed.
+Interactive jobs can be implemented in several ways, depending on what is needed.
 The examples below start up a bash shell terminal on a CPU or GPU node.
 (Replace ``account_name`` with one of your available accounts; these are listed under "Project" when you run the ``accounts`` command.)

 - Single core with 16GB of memory, with one task on a CPU node